Flags

 - The flag

-The flag should consist of 3 different colored stripes - available colors: white, red, blue, green, and yellow.
-Specify: A) number of all flags B) number of flags with a blue stripe C) number of flags with a blue stripe in the middle D) the number of flag
+The flag should consist of 3 different-colored stripes—available colors are white, red, blue, green, and yellow.
+Specify: A) number of all flags B) number of flags with a blue stripe C) number of flags with a blue stripe in the middle D) the number of fla

 - Holidays with grandmam

-We packed three white, red, and orange T-shirts and five pairs of pants - blue, green, black, pink, and yellow.
-How many days can we spend with the old mother if we put on a different combination of clothes every day?
+We packed three white, red, and orange T-shirts and five pairs of pants—blue, green, black, pink, and yellow.
+If we put on a different combination of clothes every day, how many days can we spend with the old mother?

 You have colored 4 red eggs, 3 green, 4 yellow, 5 blue, and 5 white.
 A caroler stops by you, and you decide to give him three eggs of different colors.
 How many options (different color combinations) do you have for gifting a caroler?